DataDog/integrations-extras/traefik/README.md

 ### Events

-The traefik check does not include any event at this time.
+The Traefik check does not include any events at this time.

 ### Service Checks

 Query Traefik and expect `200` as return status code.

-## Troubleshooting

-[...]

 ## Development

-Please refer to the [main documentation][6] for more details about how to test and develop Agent based integrations.
+Refer to the [main documentation][6] for more details about how to test and develop Agent based integrations.

 [1]: https://raw.githubusercontent.com/DataDog/cookiecutter-datadog-check/master/%7B%7Bcookiecutter.check_name%7D%7D/images/snapshot.png
 [2]: #metrics